leticiafossato/ironhack-projects/Week 2 - Shark Attacks/README.md

 % Non-Fatal = 0.6824817518248175</br>
 % Unknown = 0.09393843224373215</br>
 </br>
-Using the library matplotlib, we obtain this graph:</br>
+Using the library matplotlib:</br>
 <img align="center" src="https://github.com/leticiafossato/ironhack-projects/blob/master/Week%202%20-%20Shark%20Attacks/Image%20Graphs/Results_Quantity_Fatal.png?raw=true"></br>
-> This result shows that: the quantity of shark attacks fatal is very low, so, fatal shark attacks rarely happen.</br>
+> Conclusion: the quantity of fatal shark attacks rarely happen (rate very low).</br>
 </br>
-Also, this database have informations of before 1543 until 2018.
+Also, this database have informations before 1543 until 2018.
 Just for analysis, if we consider 1543 as the minimun(it isn't), 1409 is the quantity register for more than 475 years. <b>It means that we have about 3 (= 1409/475) fatal cases per year at the WORLD.
 Obs: This information is not precise because I don't focus on analyse the 'Year' column.</b></br>
 </br>
 To make a experience, I sum the Unknown rate to Fatal rate:</br>
 <img align="center" src="https://github.com/leticiafossato/ironhack-projects/blob/master/Week%202%20-%20Shark%20Attacks/Image%20Graphs/Results_Quantity_Without_Unknown.png?raw=true">